widdowquinn/ncfp/docs/licensing.rst

 The MIT License
 ---------------

-Copyright (c) 2017-2018 The James Hutton Institute
+Copyright (c) 2017-2019 The James Hutton Institute Copyright (c) 2019-2020 The University of Strathclyde

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the